-To calculate the effects of rate lock on aggregate mobility, we use Equation (5) to estimate how much higher cohort-specific hazard rates would have been if mortgage lock were zero.
-Denoting as $\lambda_c^0$ cell c's counterfactual hazard rate with no rate lock, where $\hat{\gamma}$ is the estimated coefficient on the rate gap.
-We calculate $\lambda_c^0$ using the effect on ZIP code mobility from Column (3) of Table 2 for $\hat{\gamma}$ .
-Then we aggregate the cell-specific counterfactual mobility rates to calculate how overall mobility would have been different if rate lock were zero for all cohorts.
-Appendix Figure B.1 shows the actual and counterfactual mobility hazards by quarter.
-The effects of rate lock on mobility hazards vary over time.
+To calculate the effects of rate lock on aggregate mobility, we use Eq.
+(5) to estimate how much higher cohort-specific hazard rates would have been if mortgage lock were zero.
+Denoting as λ_c^0 cell c's counterfactual hazard rate with no rate lock, where $\hat{\gamma}$ is the estimated coefficient on the rate gap.
+We calculate λ{α}^{0} using the effect on ZIP code mobility from Column (3) of Table 2 for $\hat{\gamma}$.
+Then we aggregate the cell-specific counterfactual mobility rates to calculate how overall mobility would have been different if rate lock were zero for all cohorts.36 Appendix Figure B.1 shows the actual and counterfactual mobility hazards by quarter.37 The effects of rate lock on mobility hazards vary over time.
 In 2021q2, when the average rate gap was essentially zero, both the actual and counterfactual quarterly ZIP code mobility hazard in our sample were around 1.5 percent.
 In 2022q2, the counterfactual quarterly mobility hazard was 1.6 percent, which was 0.16 percentage points above the actual quarterly mobility hazard of 1.44 percent.
 By 2023q2, the counterfactual and actual mobility hazards were 1.72 and 1.45 percent per quarter respectively.
 Over the entire last year of our sample, which extends from 2022q3 to 2023q2, rate lock reduced cumulative mobility from about 7.3% to 6.1%, a decrease of about 1.2 percentage point or 16 percent.
 This amounts to 800,000 moves across ZIP codes that were prevented.
-Aggregating over the longer period from the time interest rate hikes began in mid-2021, around 1,000,000 fewer people with a mortgage moved than would have if there had been no rate lock.

-$$\lambda_c^0 = 1 - (1 - \lambda_c) \exp(\exp(-\hat{\gamma}g_c)) \tag{6}$$
+$$\lambda_c^0 = 1 - (1 - \lambda_c) \exp\left(\exp\left(-\hat{\gamma}g_c\right)\right) \tag{6}$$

-&lt;sup>36This aggregation benefits from the use of a hazard model rather than a linear probability model for the effect of rate lock - we are able to account for the fact that a household that is dissuaded from moving in one quarter remains in the risk pool the following quarter.
+36 This aggregation benefits from the use of a hazard model rather than a linear probability model for the effect of rate lock - we are able to account for the fact that a household that is dissuaded from moving in one quarter remains in the risk pool the following quarter.